amirreza0sh/Python-exercises/README.md

+📌 <b>Python Repository :)</b>
-📌 <b>Python Repository</b>  This repository contains Python-based code developed for learning, practice, and building practical applications.
+This repository contains Python-based code developed for learning, practice, and building practical applications.
 The project follows a clean and modular structure to ensure readability, maintainability, and scalability.
 The main goals of this repository are:  Following Python best practices and PEP8 standards  Writing clean, readable, and well-documented code  Making the project easy to extend and reuse  This repository can be used as: <b> A learning resource  A foundation for larger Python projects  A portfolio or sample Python project </b>